How to configure Polycom 320 & 330 for 3CX

 Before provisioning the IP phone, the phone must be brought back to factory defaults in case the device has residual settings of a previous configuration.
 To reset the device follow this blog post on how to factory reset Polycom IP phones.

 Step 3: Configure the phone in 3CX

-- Enter Mac address of the device which can be found on the back of the device itself and select the corresponding model type.
+- Select the device Vendor/Model and enter Mac address of the device which can be found on the back of the device itself and select the corresponding model type.

-- Optional the phone’s “Display Language”, “Time Zone” and if if applicable the network card interface in case the server has more than one IP address to which the phone shall be configured.
+- Optional settings include the phone’s “Time Zone” and, if applicable, the network card interface in case the server has more than one IP address to which the phone shall be configured.

-Step 5: Set the provisioning link using DHCP Option 66 or manually
+Step 4: Set the provisioning link using DHCP Option 66

 Now the phone needs to know where to pick up the firmware files and configuration information.
 The only way to do this is by setting option 66 in your DHCP server.

 - Follow this guide: how to configure a phone using DHCP Option 66.